Teaching children about super

 Each employer has a default super fund option.
 When your kid gets their first job, they can use either the default fund or choose their own.

 There are 2 main types of super funds: industry and retail.
 Both are set up for the member’s best financial interests.
 The main difference?
-Industry super funds put any profits back into the fund for members, whereas retail super funds return some profits to shareholders.
+Industry super funds put profits back into the fund for the benefit of members.

 READ MORE: RETAIL OR INDUSTRY SUPER FUNDS – WHAT IS THE DIFFERENCE?